 Special Use DEMs¶

-AutoRIFT, a process developed by the NASA MEaSUREs ITS_LIVE project, processes use a custom Greenland and Antarctica DEM with a 240 m resolution.
+AutoRIFT, a process developed by the NASA MEaSUREs ITS_LIVE project, uses custom Greenland and Antarctica DEMs with 240-m resolution.
 The DEM, associated process input files, and their details are available on the ITS_LIVE project website.